-This course will introduce students to topics such as the rise of the fiscal-military and social welfare states; the development of the middle and working classes; the spread of education; the growing significance of the media; and the emergence of modern British society, economy, politics and constitution.
+This course will introduce students to topics such as the rise of the fiscal-military and social welfare states; nationalism and imperialism; the development of the middle and working classes; and the emergence of modern British society, economy, politics and constitution.
 The course will explore in particular the forces and processes of change.